fscpscollaborative/fscps.tools/docs/Get-FSCPSADOTestCasesBySuite.md

 ```

 ### -BearerToken
-The bearer token for accessing the Azure DevOps API.
+The authorization token for accessing the Azure DevOps API.

 ```yaml
 Type: String